Guilhermevinicius0/Guilhermevinicius0/README.md

 ## 👋 Hi there!
 I'm Guilherme.

 I'm a **Software Developer** who bridges the gap between industrial automation and creative coding.
-By day, I build robust systems for machines; by night, I explore game development and physics simulations just for the fun of it!
+By day, I build robust systems for machines; by night, I explore new ideas as game development, physics simulations, custom projcets for retro equipment, and arduino projects.
 ---

 ### Professional Side